yutannihilation/string2path/cran-comments.md

 * I would like to request to exclude Solaris from the build targets because Solaris is not a supported platform by Rust.
 This should be in line with the treatments of other CRAN packages that use Rust; gifski, baseflow, and salso are not built on Solaris.
+I'm sorry that I didn't write this in the first submission.
 * The build error on r-devel-windows-x86_64-gcc10-UCRT should be solved when the dependency package (i.e., tibble) become available.
 * There's no reverse dependency.